Dipak C. Jain: Early life and education

+Academic career

 He is also INSEAD Chaired Professor of Marketing.
 He had served as Dean of INSEAD since his appointment from May 2011 to March 2013.
 He was Dean of Northwestern University’s Kellogg School of Management from 2001 to 2009.

 He was also Sandy and Morton Goldman Professor of Entrepreneurial Studies & Professor of Marketing at the Kellogg School of Management, where he had been a member of the faculty since 1987.
 Jain has been a visiting professor of marketing since 1989 at the Sasin Graduate Institute of Business Administration at Chulalongkorn University in Bangkok.

 Jain’s areas of research include the marketing of high-tech products; market segmentation and competitive market structure analysis; cross-cultural issues in global product diffusion; new product diffusion; and forecasting models.
 He has had more than 50 articles published in leading academic journals.

 A marketing expert trained in mathematics and statistics, Jain assumed leadership of the school in 2001, after serving for five years as the school's associate dean for academic affairs working with Dean Donald P. Jacobs.

 After 13 years in the Dean's office, Jain stepped down on 1 September 2009 to devote more time towards family and teaching commitments.
 From March 2011, he took office as Dean of INSEAD, one of the world's most prestigious business schools, with campuses in France, Singapore and Abu Dhabi.

+Non-academic positions

 Jain also serves as an Independent Director on the Board of Indian Conglomerate Reliance Industries Limited which is also the largest refiner in the world at a single location.
 He has served as a consultant to Microsoft, Novartis, American Express, Sony, Nissan, Eli Lilly and Company, and Hyatt International.
 He also serves as a member of the board of directors of Deere & Company and Northern Trust Corporation.
 He is also a former director at United Airlines, Hartmarx Corporation and Peoples Energy.